 A class declaration of the type redeclare class extends $B(\ldots)$, where class as usual can be replaced by any other specialized class, replaces the inherited class B with another declaration that extends the inherited class where the optional class-modification is applied to the inherited class.
-[Since this implies that all declarations are inherited with modifications applied there is no need to apply modifiers to the new declaration.]
 Inherited B here means that the class containing redeclare class extends $B(\ldots)$ should also inherit another declaration of B from one of its extends-clauses.
 The new declaration should explicitly include redeclare.